sohag-aust/tmdb-movie-discover/README.md

 - Always use `Typescript` instead of vanilla Javascript
 - Use **RxJS** for all kinds of async operations
 - Never do any kind of `try...catch` statements
-- Avoid imperative programming as much as possible, try to use functional paradigm for data fetch, mapping, filtering, groping
+- Avoid imperative programming as much as possible, try to use functional paradigm for data fetch, mapping, filtering, grouping
 - Follow Single responsibility [guideline](https://blog.cleancoder.com/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html)

 **Note:** Feel free to ask any query when you need